KQM-git/TCL/docs/combat-mechanics/elemental-effects/elemental-gauge-theory.md

 > Using a 1GU Geo trigger on a 0.8A Electro aura will result in Crystallize, subtracting 0.5GU and leaving 0.3A of Electro aura.

-Unlike other transformative reactions which have an AOE, the AOE of Swirl has a non-zero gauge, which shall be explored in the following section.
+Unlike other transformative reactions which have an AoE, the AoE of Swirl has a non-zero gauge, which shall be explored in the following section.

 ## Swirl Application